TestMyQt/Qt-CreatorTMC/README.md

 ## Development setup

 - Get a Qt Creator build
-  - Official binary release from [download.qt.io](http://download.qt.io/official_releases/qtcreator/)
+  - ~Official binary release from [download.qt.io](http://download.qt.io/official_releases/qtcreator/)~ This option is not yet available due to release builds not having the patch need for the plugin.
+Release version 4.7 should have it in the future.
-  - Compile it yourself from source (takes a while)
+  - Compile it yourself from source (takes a while, 30-45min)
   - Note: **You will need a debug build if you want to debug your project**
-- Get the sources for your Qt Creator build from [code.qt.io](http://code.qt.io/cgit/qt-creator/qt-creator.git/)
+- Get the sources for the Qt Creator build from [code.qt.io](http://code.qt.io/cgit/qt-creator/qt-creator.git/)
-  - `git clone --depth 1 --branch $YOUR_QTC_VERSION git://code.qt.io/qt-creator/qt-creator.git`
+  - `git clone --depth 1 --branch $QTC_BUILD_VERSION git://code.qt.io/qt-creator/qt-creator.git`

-### Example setup

-You want to compile for Qt Creator 4.6.2 and debug it:

-- Download the [debug build](http://download.qt.io/official_releases/qtcreator/4.6/4.6.2/installer_source/linux_gcc_64_rhel72/qtcreator-debug.7z) for Qt Creator
+### Build Qt Creator

+Due to the patch we need, you'll need to compile the Qt Creator 4.7 development branch.

+To build 4.7 in to a separate build directory:

-- `git clone --depth 1 --branch v4.6.2 git://code.qt.io/qt-creator/qt-creator.git qt-creator-4.6.2`
+- `git clone --depth 1 --branch 4.7 git://code.qt.io/qt-creator/qt-creator.git qt-creator-4.7`
+- `mkdir qt-creator-4.7-build && cd qt-creator-4.7-build`
+- `qmake ../qt-creator-4.7`
+- `make` or `make -j $(nproc)` to build on all cores

+### Compile the plugin

 Clone the `master` repository recursively: `git clone --recursive https://github.com/testmyqt/qt-creatortmc`